-Responsibilities of the Board and the General Members' Meeting for the financial statements
+Responsibilities of the Board and the General Members' Meeting for the financial statements.
+The Board is responsible for the preparation and fair presentation of the financial statements, in accord

 The Board is responsible for the preparation and fair presentation of the financial statements, in accordance with the Guidelines for annual reporting 650 "Fundraising Organisations" of the Dutch Accounting Standards Board.
 Furthermore, the Board is responsible for such internal control as the Board determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.